Yard Care, Yard Waste, Compost Bins and Storm Cleanup

 The Public Works Department is responsible for lawn care standards enforcement and may be reached at 920-982-8503.

 The Department of Public Works picks up yard waste (leaves, grass clippings, pieces trimmed from small trees, bushes or shrubs) in April and October of each year.
 Watch the local newspaper, City Website and Facebook page for the official notice.
-Leaves are picked up via a vacuum suction device.
-Leaves should be raked into a heap along the street adjacent to your property.
-Do not rake the leaves into the street as this may clog the storm sewers and result in flooding.
-Brush should be bundled.
+The collection map will be posted on the City website.
+Rake leaves into a pile in the gutter line the weekend before your collection week.
+Brush should be bundled and placed behind the curb and perpendicular to the street.
 Bundles should not exceed 4 feet in length, be more than 2 feet in diameter and should weigh less than 45 lbs.